- For the University

 We are very excited to announce this transaction, and we are looking forward to further expanding our work with ENECHANGE.
 It's been an exciting journey to bring our two companies, started in a tiny flat in Cambridge, together.
 We have a new goal — building a +$1B energy tech company together.
 Energy data products and services are an increasingly necessary part of accelerating the energy transition and promoting global decarbonisation.Paul Monroe, Director, SMAP Energy

-We’re delighted to see ideas and companies born at the University of Cambridge go global and make impact on society, especially with technology to support the journey towards rapid decarbonisation.
+We’re delighted to see ideas and companies born at the University of Cambridge go global and make an impact on society, especially with technology to support the journey towards rapid decarbonisation.
 We look forward to the mutual progress of Enechange and SMAP Energy as they shape their Energy 4D Revolution.Chris Gibbs, Investment Manager, Cambridge Enterprise

 ENECHANGE will continue to focus on increasing corporate value by maximizing free cash flow in the long term and on sales growth in the medium term, and will develop a vertical SaaS business specializing in the energy industry in response to the structural reform known as the 4Ds of energy.
 The Company will strive to create sustainable shareholder value by focusing on sales growth, which is the source of cash flow, and developing a vertical SaaS business specializing in the energy industry in response to the changes expected due to the 4Ds.ENECHANGE statement